2lambda123/ANSSI-FR-polichombr/docs/MACHOC_HASH.md

 4. Each block translation should be hashed with a fuzzy hashing function to produce a 32 bits output.
    The reference implementation uses the `Murmurhash3` function.
-5. The machoc hash a a binary should be the concatenation of all the machoc hashes of the different functions in the binary.
+5. The machoc hash of a binary should be the concatenation of all the machoc hashes of the different functions in the binary.
 6. The output for a full binary could include the function address with the corresponding machoc hash.

 ## Example